muddassir235/Advanced-Lane-and-Vehicle-Detection/README.md

+# **Advanced Lane Detection**

+The goal of this project is to detect lane lines in a video steam as accurately as possible and find the position of the vehicle on the road and the curvature of the road.
+This was achieved using the following steps.

 #### Camera Calibration and Undistortion

 I calibrated the camera using 20 images given by Udacity of a 10x7 chessboard.
 I extracted object points and image points from all the 20 images and fed them to the `calibrateCamera()` of OpenCV to get calibration and distortion matrices.
 Then I can apply the `undistort()` function to undistort every image.